0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

-The intuition is following : in order to disambiguate a match on a repetitive pattern, it is necessary to `analyze a larger context of the scene that contains a unique non-repetitive feature.`
+The intuition is following : in order to disambiguate a match on a repetitive pattern, it is necessary to `analyze a larger context of the scene that contains a unique non-repetitive feature.` The information from this unique match can then be propagated to the neighbouring uncertain matches.

+## Proposed approach

+We design a model which learns to `discriminate a reliable match` by recognizing patterns of supporting matches in its neighbourhood.
+Furthermore, We do this in a fully differentiable way, such that this trainable matching module can be